 The allowance is usually granted once a semester, on application.

 The Heidelberg student union must have received applications at the latest 14 days after the beginning of term.
 Depending on the requirements of the student, between €40 and €80 of credit can be loaded onto the CampusCard.
+If the application is made during Social Counselling, you might be granted a higher free meal bonus.

 Applications can be downloaded here.